-Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Deputy Director Average Asst.
-Director Average All Employee Survey: Servant Leader Index Composite 15 0-100 where HIGHER scores are more favorable 71.7 71.6 55.8 69.3 82.9 57.5 86.0 All Employee Survey: In my organization, senior leaders generate high levels of motivation and 1 (Strongly Disagree) - 5 (Strongly Agree) 3.3 3.5 3.0 2.9 4.1 4.0 4.4
+Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Assoc.
+Director Finance and Operations Average Assoc.
+Director for Support Services Average All Employee Survey: Servant Leader Index Composite 18 0-100 where HIGHER scores are more favorable 71.7 75.1 75.7 89.0 77.2 85.0 73.3 All Employee Survey: In my organization, senior leaders generate high levels of motivation and commitment in the workforce.
+1 (Strongly Disagree) -5 (Strongly Agree) 3.3 3.4 3.6 3.6 3.5 3.8 3.3

-13 Ratings are based on responses by employees who report to or are aligned under the director, chief of staff, ADPCS, and associate director.
+16 Ratings are based on responses by employees who report to or are aligned under the director, chief of staff, ADPCS, and associate directors.

-14 The OIG makes no comment on the adequacy of the VHA average for each selected survey element.
+17 The OIG makes no comment on the adequacy of the VHA average for each selected survey element.
 The VHA average is used for comparison purposes only.

-15 According to the 2018 VA All Employee Survey (AES) Questions by Organizational Health Framework, Servant Leader Index, "is a summary measure of the work environment being a place where organizational goals are achieved by empowering others.
+18 According to the 2018 VA All Employee Survey Questions by Organizational Health Framework, Servant Leader Index "is a summary measure of the work environment being a place where organizational goals are achieved by empowering others.
 This includes focusing on collective goals, encouraging contribution from others, and then positively reinforcing others' contributions.
 Servant Leadership occurs at all levels of the organization, where individuals (supervisors, staff) put others' needs before their own."

-Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Deputy Director Average Asst.
-Director Average commitment in the workforce.
-All Employee Survey: My organization's senior leaders maintain high standards of honesty and integrity.
-1 (Strongly Disagree) - 5 (Strongly Agree) 3.5 3.6 2.9 3.3 4.0 4.2 4.6 All Employee Survey: I have a high level of respect for my organization's senior leaders.
-1 (Strongly Disagree) - 5 (Strongly Agree) 3.6 3.7 3.2 3.5 4.0 4.2 4.6
+Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Assoc.
+Director Finance and Operations Average Assoc.
+Director for Support Services Average All Employee Survey: My organization's senior leaders maintain high standards of honesty and integrity.
+1 (Strongly Disagree) -5 (Strongly Agree) 3.5 3.6 3.9 3.8 3.6 3.7 3.6 All Employee Survey: I have a high level of respect for my organization's senior leaders.
+1 (Strongly Disagree) -5 (Strongly Agree) 3.6 3.7 3.9 4.4 3.6 3.7 3.7

-Source: VA All Employee Survey (accessed October 10, 2018)
+Source: VA All Employee Survey (accessed January 11, 2019)

-Table 3 summarizes employee attitudes toward the workplace, also as expressed in VHA's All Employee Survey.
-Note that the facility averages for the selected survey questions were similar to the VHA average.
-Results for the director were worse than the VHA averages.
-Opportunities appear to exist for the director to provide a safe workplace environment where employees feel comfortable with bringing forth issues or ethical concerns.
-Facility leaders verbalized ongoing efforts to improve the culture of the organization.
+Table 3 summarizes employee attitudes toward the workplace as expressed in VHA's All Employee Survey.
+Note that the facility and executive leadership team averages for the selected survey questions were generally similar to or better than the VHA average, with the exception of the question related to moral distress for the acting associate director for Finance and Operations.
+Facility leaders generally appear to be maintaining an environment where employees feel safe bringing forth issues and concerns.

 Table 3.
-Survey Results on Employee Attitudes toward Workplace (October 1, 2017, through September 30, 2018)
+Survey Results on Employee Attitudes toward the Workplace (October 1, 2017, through September 30, 2018)

-Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Deputy Director Average Asst.
-Director Average All Employee Survey: I can disclose a suspected violation of any law, rule, or regulation without fear of reprisal.
-1 (Strongly Disagree) - 5 (Strongly Agree) 3.8 3.8 3.1 3.9 4.3 3.8 4.8
+Questions/ Survey Items Scoring VHA Average Facility Average Director Average Chief of Staff Average ADPCS Average Assoc.
+Director Finance and Operations Average Assoc.
+Director Support Services Average All Employee Survey: I can disclose a suspected violation of any law, rule, or regulation without fear of reprisal.
+1 (Strongly Disagree) -5 (Strongly Agree) 3.8 3.8 4.2 4.4 3.8 4.2 4.4